aboutcode-org/scancode-toolkit/docs/source/rst_snippets/post_scan_options.rst

                          codebase attribute level.

 --tallies                Summarize license, copyright and other scans
-                         at the codebase level with occurance counts.
+                         at the codebase level with occurrence counts.

                          Sub-Options: